MicrosoftDocs/win32/desktop-src/DirectShow/step-5--transform-the-image.md

 ---
-Description: 'Step 5.'
+Description: Step 5.
-ms.assetid: 'b7d878ab-523f-4b52-b98d-c9d4fa18ce8a'
+ms.assetid: b7d878ab-523f-4b52-b98d-c9d4fa18ce8a
-title: 'Step 5.
-Transform the Image'
+title: Step 5.
+Transform the Image ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Step 5.
 Transform the Image

 This is step 5 of the tutorial [Writing Transform Filters](writing-transform-filters.md).

-The upstream filter delivers media samples to the transform filter by calling the [**IMemInputPin::Receive**](imeminputpin-receive.md) method on the transform filter's input pin.
+The upstream filter delivers media samples to the transform filter by calling the [**IMemInputPin::Receive**](/windows/win32/Strmif/nf-strmif-imeminputpin-receive?branch=master) method on the transform filter's input pin.
 To process the data, the transform filter calls the **Transform** method, which is pure virtual.
 The **CTransformFilter** and **CTransInPlaceFilter** classes use two different versions of this method:

 -   [**CTransformFilter::Transform**](ctransformfilter-transform.md) takes a pointer to the input sample and a pointer to the output sample.
 Before the filter calls the method, it copies the sample properties from the input sample to the output sample, including the time stamps.
 -   [**CTransInPlaceFilter::Transform**](ctransinplacefilter-transform.md) takes a pointer to the input sample.
 The filter modifies the data in place.